Knguyen-dev/temp-cs-notes/dist_systems/chapter3/13_real_time_data.md

 Client → "Any new stock prices?" → Server
 Client ← "Nope, same prices" ← Server
 ```
-It's useful when real-time updates aren't strictly necessary, so some delay in the event happening and the user perceiving it is acceptable.
-An example is checking if a lengthy server-side process (like file processing or data analysis) has finished.
-It probably doesn't have to be strictly real time, but periodic and intermittent checks are fine.

 Though, short polling isn't efficient.
 It's really wasteful as there's most of the time you're using a lot of requests that aren't resulting in new data.
 Also you're increasing the server load with the amount of requests you're sending, and you can imagine how bad this can get if you're scaling this up to more users.
+In general, short polling is almost always a bad idea.

 ---
 ### Long Polling